 NAN’S TIP: For best results, don’t make your sugared berries until Thanksgiving morning.

-When it comes time to begin planning for Thanksgiving and Christmas, some gals start to get a little tense.
+When it comes time to begin planning for Thanksgiving some gals start to get a little tense.

 While others glide through the holidays with yummy hors d’oeuvres tucked in their freezers to serve at a moment’s notice.
-That’s where my 2020 Holiday Season Planner comes into play.
+That’s where my 2021 Thanksgiving Holiday Planner comes into play.

 What’s the real difference between the two?
 Having a plan of action and the tools you need to get you to the finish line on Boxing Day morning!

 It’s my standard practice when organizing a catered affair, to have a menu planner, prep schedule, prep list and grocery list.
-So I knew they’d be a part of my final comprehensive 2020 Holiday Season Planner.
+So I knew they’d be a part of my final comprehensive 2021 Thanksgiving Holiday Planner.

 But, I’ve also added a few more planning tools to keep you organized and at the top of your holiday hostess game!